k7o/SOLID/ClassLibrary1/Query/readme.md

-﻿Classes in this folder don't use namespaces but static classes instead of identifying objects with intellisense (+ extension benefits)
+﻿Classes in this folder don't use namespaces but static classes instead to identify objects with intellisense (+ extension benefits)

 Got the idea from: